Brahma Kumaris: Expansion

 The leadership and membership of the BK movement remains primarily female: in the UK, only one-third of the forty-two centres are run by men, and women comprise eighty percent of the membership.
 As of February 2015, centres are mostly in followers' own homes with a tendency toward middle- or upper-class membership.
 Estimates for its worldwide membership range from thirty-five thousand in 1993 to four hundred thousand in 1998 to four hundred fifty thousand in 2000; however, many adherents are probably not completely committed to the group's worldview.

+Brahma Kumaris Wings

+The organisation's outreach and service activities are organised through the Rajyoga Education and Research Foundation (RE&RF), a society registered under the Societies Registration Act in 1982 and based at the Mount Abu headquarters.
+The Foundation directs Brahma Kumaris service work through approximately twenty constituent wings, each addressing a particular professional or social sector through training programmes, conferences, retreats and awareness campaigns.
+Sector-specific wings have been a longstanding feature of BK organisational structure and have been noted in academic accounts of the movement's international expansion and recruitment strategy.

+The wings currently listed by the organisation are: